Missing Chinese tennis star reappears in public in Beijing

 “While it is positive to see her, it remains unclear if she is free and able to make decisions and take actions on her own, without coercion or external interference.
 This video alone is insufficient,” Simon said. ”Our relationship with China is at a crossroads.”

-The International Olympic Committee has remained quiet about the status of Peng, who competed in three Olympics, helping to contribute to the IOC’s multimillion-dollar revenue from broadcasting and sponsorships.
+The IOC has remained quiet about the status of Peng, who competed in three Olympics, helping to contribute to the IOC’s multimillion-dollar revenue from broadcasting and sponsorships.

 The Olympic body’s stated policy is “quiet diplomacy.”
 The IOC said Saturday it would “continue our open dialogue on all levels with the Olympic movement in China.”